Dubai Business Associates Celebrates Graduation Of Milestone Tenth Cohort

 Sarah Lai Kwan Lai Ki from Mauritius received the Erin Langlards Award for exemplifying a respectful, empathetic and harmonious work ethic, whilst striving for excellence and continuous improvement.

+“As the DBA celebrates this tenth anniversary, we remain committed to pushing the boundaries of graduate development, bringing together global perspectives and preparing our Associates to lead with purpose, curiosity, and innovation”

+Applications for DBA's eleventh cohort, set to begin in September, have drawn substantial interest, with submissions from over 6,600 applicants across 146 countries.
+The continued success of the programme reflects Dubai's position as a hub for talent, opportunity, and world-class professional development.

-Earlier this year, DBA celebrated its tenth anniversary, and to mark the milestone, His Highness Sheikh Mohammed met in person with over 100 alumni from the programme, in Dubai.
+Earlier this year, DBA celebrated its 10th anniversary, and to mark the milestone, His Highness Sheikh Mohammed met in person with over 100 alumni from the programme, in Dubai.

 Legal Disclaimer: